-The gantry isn’t a long narrow tunnel – it is actually quite wide and short.
-It’s unusual for patients to feel claustrophobic during a CT.
+The gantry is not a long narrow tunnel – it is quite wide and short.
+It is unusual for patients to feel claustrophobic during a CT.

 Dr Glenn and Partners has dose modulation software on its state-of-the-art CT scanner to ensure the radiation exposure is kept to a minimum.

 Yes, appointments are essential as some CTs need preparations.

 Patients will be asked to fill in a questionnaire upon arrival.

 Patients may need to change into a gown to avoid clothes causing confusing shadows on the images.
 Patients will be asked to lie on the table and the radiographer will position them for their scan.
 The radiographer will then move into the next room at the control console, they can talk and listen to you via a microphone and can see the whole procedure through a window.

 Patients may need an injection of a special dye (called contrast), usually into the vein on the inside of the elbow or on the back of the hand.
 The contrast helps vessels and internal organs to be better visualised on the scan.
 As with any medication or injection, there is a small chance of an allergic reaction to the contrast but the radiographer performing the examination will go through this with patients before the scan.
 Please tell the staff if you have had any form of reaction to the contrast before.
 The contrast is usually excreted by the body within an hour of injection.

 The acquisition of the scan usually takes only a matter of seconds for which patients may be asked to hold their breath.
 However, the examination can take between 10 and 20 minutes to complete – this includes the radiographer explaining what is going to happen, positioning patients on the table, and setting up for the contrast injection.